- This guidance is for England, Scotland & Wales

 Your legal rights: When you buy goods from a business, in law you have a number of rights as a consumer.
 These include the right to claim a refund, replacement, repair and/or compensation where the goods are faulty or misdescribed.

 In addition to your legal rights, we also allow you to return goods if you simply change your mind.
 Please return the unused goods to us with the original till receipt within 14 days and we will offer you an exchange or a credit note.

-If you sell at a distance (for example, through your website) or away from your business premises (for example, in consumers' homes), then the consumer has additional legal rights that must be reflected in your standard terms and documentation.
+If you sell at a distance (for example, through your website) or away from your business premises (for example, in consumers' homes), then the consumer has additional legal rights that must be reflected in your standard terms and documentation (see 'Consumer contracts: distance sales' and 'Consumer contracts: off-premises sales').
 In these situations, you may wish to draw up a returns policy that includes: